PSHE - Personal, Emotional, Health Education

 2016-2017 saw the turn of Year 1/2/3 to learn key life skills, completing their Character Award over the course of the year.
 For further information please click here.

 2017-2018 is a year break with SkillForce due to all cohorts having covered the basic skills, and a rolling programme needing to be put in place.
-We will return to the older children in the year 2018-2019.
+We hope to return to the scheme when we have funding in place.